Memory and Caregiver Kits

 According to the latest Health Interview Survey, nearly 1 in 10 adults in California suffer from functional impairment due to a mental disorder.
-This means 9 percent of all adults in the state are experiencing psychological suffering to the point of it impacting their work and social life.
+This means 9 percent of all adults in the state are experiencing psychological suffering to the point of it affecting their work and social life.

 The World Health Organization estimates that by the year 2020, depression — the most common mental health problem — will be the world's second leading cause of disability, trailing behind ischemic heart disease.